-Designer Thomas Bernstrand took his lofty ambitions with the City pendant and lightened its profile by fitting it with a glass globe.
-That doesn’t mean the City Globe pendant with a gray outer glass, has lost any of its industrial chic appeal, as the painted aluminum cog from which the globe dangles has a gear-like feel that heightens the light’s handsomeness.
+Designer Thomas Bernstrand took his lofty ambitions with the City pendant and lightened its profile by fitting it with a acrylic shade.
+That doesn’t mean the City Globe pendant with a gray outer globe, has lost any of its industrial chic appeal, as the painted aluminum cog from which the shade dangles has a gear-like feel that heightens the light’s handsomeness.
 Standard colors are white, black and blue, but the pendant can also be ordered in custom colors upon request.
 As for the inner glass, choose from a opal, cognac or gray glass.

 - Product Name